matthw/ctf/flare-on_10/ch04/README.md

 This is an aimbot (and info stealer) for a game called sauerbraten.

-My initial good search yields
+My initial google search returned

 ![sauerbraten](pics/sauerbraten.png)

-So i assumed this was just a made up thing by the german FLARE team, and did most of it without the actual game until the last stage where i was kind of stuck and refined my search and found
+So i assumed this was just a made up thing by the german FLARE team, and did most of it without the actual game up until the last stage where i was kind of stuck, refined my search and found
 [this](http://sauerbraten.org/).

-Meanwhile i had to hunt for config files of softwares i dont own or even install them and bloated my VM with theses craps.
+Meanwhile i had to hunt for config files of softwares i dont own or even install them and bloat my VM with theses craps.
 I love snapshots...

 ## 2. Morality